Vince McNeil Jr.

 My Tutor Profile

-Spanish, Portuguese, English Grammar, Linguistics, ESL, Algebra, Geometry, Trigonometry, Precalc, Calculus
+Spanish, Portuguese, English Grammar, Linguistics, Career and College Readiness, Algebra, Geometry, Trigonometry, Precalc, Calculus

 - Trenton Catholic Academy - Hamilton, NJ - Valedictorian - Class of 2009

 - La Fundación José Ortega y Gasset - Toledo, Castilla-La Mancha - 2012

 - Temple University - Philadelphia, PA - B.A.
 Spanish, Mathematics - 2013

 - Temple University - Philadelphia, PA - M.A.
 Hispanic Linguistics - 2018

 - Spanish Teacher - Norris Square Children's Center, Philadelphia, PA